 Kathleen assists employers with their campus recruiting plans.
 She manages the on-campus interviewing process to coordinate with participation in fairs, information sessions and other campus activities.
 She also provides support to employers using our online recruiting system, Handshake.

 Don has a passion for inspiring and supporting students.
 As a Career Coach, Don helps students articulate goals, interests, and experiences.
-Don's goal is to help students engage and define next steps in their career decision-making process.
-In addition, Don coordinates and presents workshops and programs to students across campus on a spectrum of topics on Career Education.
+Don's goal is to help students engage with the world of work and understand how their experiences can translate into next steps.
+In addition, Don coordinates and supervises the peer advisor team.

 In her role as senior systems analyst, Angie Hall manages the Career Center's many technologies.
 Working with Career Center counseling and administrative staff, Angie helps choose and implements new technologies.